Jawbone and Fungus: Description

 There have been many interpretations of O'Keeffe's fascination with bones during the 1930s and '40s.
 She also spoke on the topic herself but never addressed this particular painting.
-In an essay by Sarah Whitaker Peters, it was suggested that the painting was inspired by O'Keefe's tumultuous relationship with her husband, renowned photographer Alfred Stieglitz, who nicknamed her "white."
+In an essay by Sarah Whitaker Peters, it was suggested that the painting was inspired by O'Keeffe's tumultuous relationship with her husband, renowned photographer Alfred Stieglitz, who nicknamed her "white".

 When describing the inspiration behind her paintings, O'Keeffe once said:

 There are people who have made me see shapes-and others I thought of a great deal, even people I have loved, who make me see nothing.
 I have painted portraits that to me are almost photographic.
 I remember hesitating to show the paintings; they looked so real to me.
 But they have passed into the world as abstractions-no one seeing what they are.